-Expedited SNAP benefits are a faster way to get your first month of SNAP benefits.
-You may be eligible for expedited SNAP if:
+Expedited SNAP benefits are a faster way to get your first month of SNAP benefits within 7 days of when you apply if you qualify.

 - you have $150 or less in monthly gross income and $100 or less in liquid assets (cash and money in the bank), or

 - your shelter costs are higher than your combined gross monthly income and cash and savings (DTA adds the value of the standard utility allowance to your rent or homeownership costs), or

 - you are a migrant household with $100 or less in cash and savings.